Current and recent courses

 Teaching

-I've been teaching and grading math for about 10 years now, and in Summer 2015 I was an instructor in a Mandarin Chinese language-learning program for middle school students.
+I have been teaching and grading math for about 10 years now, and in Summer 2015 I was an instructor in a Mandarin Chinese language-learning program for middle school students.
 For my work as a grader/TA in Fall 2020, I was awarded one of the Math Dept.'s Excellence in Teaching Award.

 In particular, I have instructed courses in Applied Calculus I and II, recitations in Calculus I--III, real analysis, and complex analysis, and I have graded for a number of courses, including: real analysis, complex analysis, Galois theory, measure theory, PDEs, and linear algebra.